astronomer/docs/learn/airflow-advanced-cluster-policies.md

 :::info

 Using the `pluggy` method is available only in Airflow version 2.6 and above.
-For versions earlier than 2.6, you can use `config/airflow_local_settings.py` file under your `$AIRFLOW_HOME` to define your policies.
-See [Airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/cluster-policies.html#how-do-define-a-policy-function).
+For versions earlier than 2.6, you can use `config/airflow_local_settings.py` file under your `$AIRFLOW_HOME` to define your [policies](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/cluster-policies.html#how-do-define-a-policy-function).
+Note, that Astro only allows to use `pluggy` interface for implementing cluster policies.

 :::

 ### Create a package for your policies

 You can build a package for the cluster policies you want to apply to your Airflow environment.
-You can add this package to the `include` folder of your Astro project.
+You can add this package to the `plugin` folder of your Astro project.
 You could then install it by [customizing your `Dockerfile`](https://www.astronomer.io/docs/astro/cli/customize-dockerfile).

 For example, you can create a package `my_package` with the following structure: